Practical Compositional Fairness: Understanding Fairness in Multi-Component Recommender Systems: Analytical Framework and Modeling Solutions

-As we can see in the theoretical results, it is not the case that improving the fairness of individual components never effects the fairness of the composite score, but rather it is dependent on the components and the relationship between them when we can expect compositional fairness to hold.
+As we see in the theoretical results, improving the fairness of individual components \emph{sometimes} benefits the fairness of the composite score, depending on the components and the relationship between them.
 Therefore we ask: if we have a multi-component system where we observe fairness issues, how much will improving the fairness for each component help the overall system's fairness?

-Taking this data-driven view of the problem, we find there are multiple questions that we can tractably answer: \begin{enumerate} \item How much would ``fixing'' a particular component improve the combined system's fairness? \item Given a system with a fairness issue, improving which components would yield the greatest benefit? \item If all components were independently ``fixed,'' what would be the resulting fairness metrics for the combined system? \end{enumerate} We describe below our analytical framework for answering these questions.
+Taking this data-driven view of the problem, we find there are multiple questions that we can tractably answer: \begin{enumerate} \item Given a system with fairness issues, improving which components would yield the greatest benefit? \item If all components were independently ``fixed'', what would be the resulting fairness metrics for the combined system? \end{enumerate}